MinervaRose/MinervaRose.github.io/docs/_posts/2023-04-11-rocket-applique.markdown

 # Introduction

 I have always been somewhat of a space nerd.
 For my 10th Christmas, I was gifted a telescope and an astronomy book.
-Lookin up has remained one of mu favourite hobbies ever since.
+Lookin up has remained one of my favourite hobbies ever since.
 I usually never miss any [Nuit des étoiles](https://www.afastronomie.fr/les-nuits-des-etoiles).
-In summer, I put on a big cardigan and bring my telescope on the terrace in the middle of the night to look at the Perseid and Leonid meteor showers.
+In summer, I put on a big cardigan and bring my telescope on the terrace in the middle of the night to look at the [Perseids](https://en.wikipedia.org/wiki/Perseids) meteor showers.
 In winter, I love listening to [Star Talks](https://www.youtube.com/results?search_query=star+talks), Neil de Grasse Tyson and Chuck Nice have such a fun way to share knowledge about the universe.

-As I am getting more into creating crochet wearable, I thought I should make a cardigan that shows my love for space.
+As I am getting more into creating crochet wearable, I thought I should make a cardigan that shows my passion for space.

 For the first blog article about this project, I have decided to share the pattern of the rocket spaceship appliqué that I have just designed.